tomyan/soda/README.md

 -------

 You can join the Soda Mailing List by sending an email to [sodajs@librelist.com](mailto:sodajs@librelist.com).
-You can also try the #sodajs channel on Freenode IRC, follow the sodajs user on Twitter for commit information.
+You can also try the #sodajs channel on Freenode IRC, or follow the sodajs user on Twitter for commit information.

 License
 -------